Lottuska/service-manual/README.md

 - Poistaa valittu huoltotehtävä

 ## [ENG] Background information
 API for recording device maintenance.
-The maintenance tasks are focused on devices anc can be categorized into different criticality levels.
+The maintenance tasks are focused on devices and can be categorized into different criticality levels.
 The maintenance task has information about the serviced device, its recording time, a description of the needed maintenance, the criticality level and information about whether the task has been done or not.

 ## [ENG] API endpoints for
 - GET all devices